mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 # Abstract Signaling Mechanisms

-The state machine in {{state-machine}} requires three signals: a packet (the first packet observed in a flow in the zero state), an association signal (allowing a device to verify that an endpoint wishes a bidirectional communication to be established or to continue), and a stop signal (noting that an endpoint wishes to stop a bidirectional communication).
+The state machine in {{state-machine}} requires three signals: a new flow signal (the first packet observed in a flow in the zero state), an association signal (allowing a device to verify that an endpoint wishes a bidirectional communication to be established or to continue), and a stop signal (noting that an endpoint wishes to stop a bidirectional communication).
 Additional related signals may also be useful, depending on the function a device provides.
-There are a few different ways to implement these signals; here, we explore the properties of some potential implementations.
+There are a few different ways to implement these signals;
+here, we explore the properties of some potential implementations.

 We assume the following general requirements for these signals; parallel to those given in {{draft-trammell-plus-abstract-mech}}: